moorepants/learn-multibody-dynamics/motion.rst

 by ensuring that the friction between the wheel and the surface it rolls on is sufficiently high.
 This avoids relative motion between a point fixed on the wheel and a point fixed on the surface located at the wheel-surface contact location at any given time.
-This nature can be modeled by a nonholonomic constraint.
+This nature can be modeled by a motion constraint.
 The key to developing the constraint to ensure there is no relative slip velocity is to identify the correct two points, calculate the velocity of those points, and specify that the relative velocity is zero.

 .. _fig-motion-wheel:
 .. figure:: figures/motion-wheel.svg